jahg117/FrameworkCucumber/docs/project/runtests/README.md

 :pushpin: In the XML file you can type the parameter chrome/firefox.
 `path: src/test/java/testng.xml`

-:pushpin: This step is optional, to run the tests in headless mode, you can enable the option in the GlobalConfig.properties file.
+:pushpin: This step is optional: To run the tests in headless mode, you can enable the option in the GlobalConfig.properties file.
 `path: src/main/java/config/GlobalConfig.properties`